 “Well, whose morality applies to us?
 I mean, aren’t there species that still have child brides?
 Do we go by their rules, or ours?”

-For every underaged soldier, a hope for a better future or a highly developed sense of patriotism can cause them to leave home early, lie to their Recruitment Office and hurl themselves at enemy fire.
-Brian is one such soldier but, at least on our side of the pond, he makes it through to the other side and gets more out of life than just learning how to wield a weapon.
+For every underaged soldier, a hope for a better future or a highly developed sense of patriotism can cause them to leave home early.
+They might lie to their Recruitment Office and hurl themselves at enemy fire.
+Brian Delacroix is one such soldier.
+But, at least on our side of the pond, he makes it through to the other side.
+And he gets more out of life than just learning how to wield a weapon.

 I have been working in the corporate world, in some capacity or another since 1986.
 Frankly, it was even before that, as I would temp as a college and Law School student in order to make some summer spending money.